exercism/v3/docs/maintainers/style-guide.md

-# Formatting and Style Guide for Concept Exercise Files
+# Formatting and Style Guide

-This document records the current style guide applicable to Concept exercise Markdown files, which refer to the files contained in an exercise's `.docs` and `.meta` directories.
-Please follow them when implementing a Concept Exercise; maintainers should also reference the Style Guide when reviewing pull requests.
-When the relevant language also includes a style guide, those preferences will take precedence over the ones here.
+This document records the style guide that should be followed for all documents in this repository.
+Maintainers should reference the Style Guide when reviewing pull requests.
+When a language also includes a style guide, those preferences will take precedence over the rules listed here.

 ## Language